thunderbird/webext-experiments/README.md

 | Tracking      | [issue #1](https://github.com/thundernest/tb-web-ext-experiments/issues/1) / [bug 1396172](https://bugzilla.mozilla.org/show_bug.cgi?id=1396172)

 Valid status values are:
-* `Draft`: Initial commit, discussing design in linked github issue
+* `Draft`: Initial commit, discussing design in linked github issue.
+Depending on the nature of the Experiment, it may not get past this state.
-* `Accepted`: API Experiment accepted for Thunderbird Core, bug is filed to integrate into comm-central
+* `Accepted`: API Experiment accepted for Thunderbird Core, bug is filed to integrate into comm-central.
-* `Nightly`: API Experiment landed in nightly builds, compatibility field should be "Since Thunderbird NN"
+* `Nightly`: API Experiment landed in nightly builds, compatibility field should be "Since Thunderbird NN".
 * `Release`: API Experiment is available in release builds, compatibility field should be "Since Thunderbird NN".

 The compatibility field shows what versions the API Experiment was designed for.
 If you are working